karkman/MetagenomeCourse2019/Day3/README.md

 Let's run CheckM from this directory now, and learn about the taxonomy of each MAG using this advanced tool.

 Open a screen for `checkM` and allocate resources with `salloc` or use `sinteractive` and run the `checkM` on a computing node.
 You will also need to load the biokit because `checkM` uses `HMMER3`.
 We will leave the `checkm tree` command running for the night.
+So deattach from the screen after it started running.

 ```
 # Activate the CheckM environment